VWCE vs IWDA 2026 — 10y Returns, TER, IKE Setup (Honest Pick)

 Arguments for Emerging Markets (VWCE):

-• Greater diversification — you're not betting only on developed countries
+• Greater diversification — not betting only on developed countries

 • Higher GDP growth potential (India, Indonesia, Vietnam, Philippines)